JASory/Iridium/README.md

 ## Nuclide
   This is a nuclide database meant to address two issues.
 The lack of any nuclide databases in Rust, and the generally limited and outdated information other databases have (frequently copying data from Wikipedia or T. Gray's periodic table, which are outdated in there own right).
-The current version of this library has data on 3584 nuclides in there ground-base states.
+The current version of this library has data on 3584 nuclides in their ground-base states.
 The primary sources are NUBASE2020[8], the ENDSF[9], and various Nuclear Data Sheets.
   In cases of ambiguity, estimates are made by the author based on trends from the neighboring nuclides.

                                                        -Sory, J.A
 #### Available Data
-- Electronegative Values predicted for the thermochemical electronega- tivity, currently the best predictor of experimental values[1].
+- Electronegative Values predicted for the thermochemical electronega tivity, currently the best predictor of experimental values[1].
 - Pauling  Electronegativity using the Pauling scale, mostly kept for completeness as the Pauling scale performs poorly in application [3].
 - Allen Electronegativity using the Allen scale[2]
 - Electron Affinities of the elements, in kilojoules/mol
-- Ionization Energies of all known electron configurations[]
+- Ionization Energies of all known electron configurations
 - Covalent Radii The covalent radii calculated from single[5], double[6] and triple[7] bonds
 - Van der Waal radii approximated in crystalline structures and isolated atoms.
 Unlike most libraries and databases which use Bondi’s approximations to the van der Waal